 Below 579 (Bad): There is some financing available for borrowers with this type of credit score, but it’s considered a high-risk score and will likely come with fewer options and higher interest rates.
 It’s very unlikely this borrower would be able to qualify for a traditional bank loan or a loan from the SBA.

 580-619 (Poor): Although there is financing available, it’s unlikely this borrower would find success at the bank.
-And, a borrower with this credit score should expect to have less options than a higher score and pay a high interest rate.
+And, a borrower with this credit score should expect to have fewer options than a higher score and pay a high-interest rate.
 This score is also considered a higher-risk score.

 620-679 (OK): This is considered a moderate-risk score.
 A small business loan is very possible, but will likely not come with the best interest rates.
 If your score falls within this range, you will have fewer options than those with a better score.
-Most traditional lenders won’t offer a small business loan to borrowers in this category and a 660 credit score is at the bottom threshold the SBA will typically consider.
+Most traditional lenders won’t offer a small business loan to borrowers in this category and a 660 credit score is at the bottom threshold.

-680-719 (Good): This is considered a good score and many in the U.S. fall within this range.
+680-719 (Good): This is considered a good score and many in Canada fall within this range.
 A borrower with this type of score can expect to see more options and more approvals.

 720-799 (Very Good): If your credit score falls within this range you are considered a low-risk borrower and will be able to find a loan just about anywhere.
 A borrower with this credit score will be able to pick and choose the loan that makes the most sense for their business use case.